1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Brunch - Antico Caffè Greco

-Steps away from the steps (get it?) down Via dei Condotti you’ll find Antico Caffè Greco, where John Keats and Lord Byron once drank coffee at the marble tables of this celebrated, richly-ornate 18th-century cafe.
-This iconic establishment is one of the oldest cafes in Rome and one of the oldest in Italy, making it a must-visit spot for travelers interested in the city’s cultural heritage—but even more notably, this is one of the few historical landmarks where you can enjoy a refreshing cup of coffee and air conditioning while you take it all in!
+One of the oldest cafés in Rome and in Italy, this is a must-visit spot for travelers interested in the city’s cultural heritage—but even more notably, this is one of the few historic landmarks where you can enjoy a refreshing cup of coffee and air conditioning!
+In addition to your caffeine vehicle of choice, try their authentically creamy ricotta-filled cannolo!

 An elegant table inside Antico Caffè Greco in Rome, showcasing a pistachio cannolo, an iced coffee, a latte, and a cappuccino, surrounded by the cafe's signature orange-bordered plates.